AlexandreCK/meta-front-end-developer-capstone-ack/README.md

 ## Introduction

-The capstone for the META Professional Front-End Certification.
-It is designed to showcase the skills and knowledge acquired throughout the course, focusing on building a responsive and functional web application.
-The project includes key features such as a reservation system, a dynamic menu, and a user-friendly interface designed with Tailwind CSS, JS, and React.
+This project serves as the capstone for the META Professional Front-End Certification, demonstrating the skills and knowledge acquired throughout the course.
+The challenge presented was to create a fully responsive and functional web application for the fictional Little Lemon restaurant.
+The application includes key features such as an intuitive reservation system, a dynamic menu, and a user-friendly interface, all designed using React, Vite, and Tailwind CSS.
+The goal was to provide a seamless user experience that meets the needs of a modern restaurant business.

 ## Features